 - Always wear sandals/thongs in communal showers

-- Daily, wash your feet and between your toes.
-Use an exfoliating cloth such as Dr. Bailey's favorite: Salux Wash Cloth to assist in removing excess dead skin cells that may harbor athlete's foot fungus
+Every day, wash your feet and between your toes.
+Use an exfoliating cloth such as Dr. Bailey's favorite: Salux Wash Cloth to assist in removing excess dead skin cells that may harbor athlete's foot fungus.

 - Throughly dry between your toes to eliminate moist environment for fungal growth.
 Consider use a blow dryer if highly susceptible.

 - Trim your toenails to a short length

 - Wear breathable shoes that allow sweat to evaporate.
 Avoid plastic/synthetic closed-toe shoes